nocturnal33/PelletStove_wifi/README.md

 6. Go to the IP address you selected in the .ino file and enter the password you chose
 7. Test
 8. Turn ON the pellet stove and enjoy

+## Manually adjusting heat on the PP130
+Now that the servo is attached to the pellet stove, it will be harder to manually turn on the pellet stove.
+Keep an old phone or tablet near the PelPro 130 and use that instead of manually adjusting, or, because it is magnetically attached, move it away from the spur gear and adjust.